Catherine Pepinster and Keith Porteous Wood discuss.

 Beyond the polls, social scientists have conducted more rigorous analyses of religious behavior.
 Rather than ask people how often they attend church, the better studies measure what people actually do.
 The results are surprising.
 Americans are hardly more religious than people living in other industrialized countries.
 Yet they consistently—and more or less uniquely—want others to believe they are more religious than they really are.

 Oh yes?
 Well if that’s true, it’s yet another reason gnu atheism is a useful and helpful thing.
-As gnu atheism spreads and seeps into the broader culture, people will begin to grasp that … Read the rest
+As gnu atheism spreads and seeps into the broader culture, people will begin to grasp that there’s really no good reason to want others to believe one is more religious than one actually is.

 Americans claim to be more religious than they are